awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

 Your OpsWorks for Puppet Enterprise server must operate in an Amazon Virtual Private Cloud\.
 You can add it to an existing VPC, use the default VPC, or create a new VPC to contain the server\.
 For information about Amazon VPC and how to create a new VPC, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 If you create your own VPC, or use an existing one, the VPC should have the following settings or properties\.
-+ The VPC should have a single, public subnet\.
++ The VPC should have only one subnet, and it should be public\.
 + **DNS resolution** should be enabled\.
 + On the subnet, enable **Auto\-assign public IP**\.